Grooming Frequently Asked Questions

 Can I bathe my dog myself and get a discount?

 NO!!
 Every dog that comes in for grooming will be bathed. (unless there is a medical reason and previous arrangements have been made)

 The most important step in grooming is the bathing and drying process.
-A dog that is not properly bathed, dried and brushed out can be a nightmare to groom and will take even more time to groom.
+A dog that is not properly bathed, dried and brushed out can be a nightmare to groom and will take even more time.
 Especially if the shampoo isn't washed out properly...It makes the coat greasy.
 We find that many pet owners are unable to clean the face properly.
-They may have crusty eyes, food stuck in their beard, or even worse, butt cling ons!! ...
-Not only is it unsanitary, but dirty hair doesn't lay right and our equipment won't function as good as it would on a professionally bathed dog.
+They may have crusty eyes, food stuck in their beard, or even worse, "cling-ons"!! ...
+Not only is it unsanitary, but dirty hair doesn't lay correctly and our equipment won't function as good as it would on a professionally bathed dog.

 We have the most awesome bathing system and we use only the highest quality products made from the finest, naturally derived ingredients.
 All of our shampoos and facial scrubs are formulated for specific skin and coat conditions, and are PH balanced so they won't burn the eyes.

 At check in, we will assess your dogs skin and coat prior to his bath and use what we feel is necessary.
 All dogs are shampooed twice.
 Once with a hypo allergenic, general purpose shampoo to remove dirt and grime.
 And then a second time with a shampoo specific to his skin and coat.

 We don't charge extra for specialty shampoos or conditioners.